What is “Property Maintenance”?

 What does this cost my municipality?

-Our fee is currently set at $64.00 per hour, billed to the municipality on a monthly basis.
+Our fee is currently set at $65.00 per hour (as of 1/1/2020), billed to the municipality on a monthly basis.
 Municipalities recover these fees in various ways; most bill the property owner when a case has been resolved and others may add the fees to the annual property tax bill, or in the case of significant fees, place a lien on the property (such as those incurred for the condemnation and demolition of a vacant structure).